915-Muscalagiu-AncaIoana/NSWI041/StudentsModule.md

 ###### System state on completion
 1. A valid form containg the personal data of the enrolee is submitted and registered in the system.
 2. Non-valid filled forms are rejected and the enrolee is notified about the error.

+###### Test case 01
+####### Setup
+   - Open the registration form available on the university website
+####### Steps
+    - Fill in personal information
+        - First name : Flavia
+        - Last name : Muresan
+        - Birth date : 01.07.2001
+        - Personal Identification Number : 6008283344
+        - Email : flavia.muresan@gmail.com
+        - Phone Number : +407553323421
+        - Address : Korunovacni, Praha 7
+    - Submit application form
+        - [Assertion] The system does not report any missing mandatory field.
+        - [Assertion] The system does not report any invalid format of the fields.
+        - [Assertion] The confirmation of the successful registration is recieved

+###### Test case 02
+####### Setup
+   - Open the registration form available on the university website
+####### Steps
+     - Fill in personal information
+        - First name :
+        - Last name :
+        - Birth date : 13.13.2000
+        - Personal Identification Number :
+        - Email : flavia.muresan
+        - Phone Number :
+        - Address :
+     - Submit application form
+         - [Assertion] The system reports missing mandatory fields first name, last name, personal ID, phone number and address.
+         - [Assertion] The system reports invalid format of the birth date and email.
+         - [Assertion] The notification regarding the errors is recieved.

 ###### Activity Diagram